National Marina Clean Up Weekend 2025

 Fuel, Runoff, and the Stuff You Can’t See

 Staff recognition is equally important.
 If your dockhands or yard crew take the initiative to maintain high environmental standards, highlight them in your newsletter or social media.
-Share before-and-after photos or a running tally of how much waste has been collected since your last marina clean-up.
-This kind of storytelling not only builds morale—it reinforces the message that clean boating practices are everyone’s responsibility, not just a job for volunteers once a year.
+Share before and after photos or a running tally of how much waste has been collected since your last marina clean up.
+This kind of storytelling not only builds morale but also reinforces the message that clean boating practices are everyone’s responsibility, not just a job for volunteers once a year.

 Reporting Results and Sharing Impact

 Some marinas submit their totals to regional waterkeeper alliances or conservation groups, contributing data that can shape statewide or national efforts.
-Others use the opportunity to invite feedback from boaters: How can we make next year’s clean-up better?
+Others use the opportunity to invite feedback from boaters: How can we make next year’s marina clean up better?
 What environmental concerns are you noticing?

 When clean boating practices are paired with visible results, it creates a feedback loop of participation, pride, and progress.
 And that’s something your marina can build on year after year.